Teaching a beginner how to read can be a daunting task. I get it.

 Where do you even start?
 What do I teach them?
 What are the tricks and tips needed to successfully teach a beginner to read?

-In this article, I am going to walk you through the exact steps that I used to teach my daughter how to read.
-It’s actually not as complicated or difficult as you may think.
+In this article, I will walk you through the exact steps I used to teach my daughter how to read.
+It’s not as complicated or difficult as you may think.

-My daughter is five years old and had struggled to read.
+When my daughter was five years old, she struggled to read.
 I searched the internet for the absolute best way to give my daughter the best possible way to read.
-When I couldn’t find any answers, I decided to take matters into my own hands.
+When I couldn’t find answers, I decided to take matters into my own hands.
 I tried some methods and was pleasantly surprised that it worked.

-It really came down to these 3 steps to teaching reading.
+It really came down to these three steps to teaching reading.

 Purchase a Reading Program